 The following discussion should be read in conjunction with our consolidated financial statements included elsewhere in this annual report.
 Our financial statements have been prepared in accordance with Mexican GAAP, which differ in significant respects from U.S. GAAP.
-See note 23 to our consolidated financial statements, included elsewhere in this annual report, for a description of the principal differences between Mexican GAAP and U.S. GAAP as they relate to us.
+See note 23 to our elsewhere in this annual report, for a description of the principal differences between Mexican GAAP and U.S. GAAP as they relate to us.